INTRODUCING THE 2024 KIA EV9: MODERN REFINEMENT AND ALL-ELECTRIC CAPABILITY ESTABLISH A NEW INDUSTRY TOUCHSTONE

 - Coming soon: Targeted to go on sale in the U.S. in Q4 2023, and expected to be assembled in West Point, Ga.* starting in 2024

-NEW YORK, April 5, 2023 /PRNewswire/ -- Today, Kia unveiled the all-electric 2024 EV9 SUV for the first time in North America at the 2023 New York International Auto Show.
+NEW YORK, April 5, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Today, Kia unveiled the all-electric 2024 EV9 SUV for the first time in North America at the 2023 New York International Auto Show.
 As the first three-row EV SUV from Kia, the EV9 is the flagship of the global Plan S strategy, as well as a pioneer in its segment and the automotive industry.

 "With the launch of the EV9, we are incorporating our experience in producing brilliantly designed, best-in-class SUVs with our deep expertise in developing the industry's leading EVs," said Sean Yoon, president and CEO, Kia North America and Kia America.
 "The EV9 is a credible, high-value SUV that encapsulates our approach to bringing innovative, consumer-focused products to market with a serious commitment to electrification."